 Owner Jeffery Lurie launched a Go Green program in 2003 aimed at sustainability.
 He said in an interview at the time that the initiative was “the most comprehensive greening effort of any major sports team.”

 Among the efforts were an increased focus on recycling and the development of Eagles Forest — a tree-planting effort in a local city park.
 The team also switched the Lincoln Financial Field stadium to biodegradable food service items as well as recycled paper products.

 The Brady effect

 Whether or not you’re a fan, it’s impossible to ignore how the seven-time SuperBowl champion, Tom Brady, now 45, has changed the possibilities within the game.
-The record-breaking quarterback also helped to usher in a new era for players, too—one where healthy eating and sustainability are becoming the norm.
+The record-breaking quarterback also helped to usher in a new era for players, too — one where healthy eating and sustainability are becoming the norm.

 Brady first made headlines with his “mostly” plant-based diet, which led to the launch of his own TB12 line of vegan snacks, and a vegan meal tract with the meal delivery platform Purple Carrot.

-But even for NFL players who aren’t mostly plant-based, healthy eating has become a priority, shown to speed recovery, prevent injury, and support overall performance.
+But even for NFL players who aren’t fully or mostly plant-based, healthy eating has become a priority, shown to speed recovery, prevent injury, and support overall performance.
 These plant-based diets are better for the planet, too, as meat and dairy are two of the biggest contributors to climate change.

-In 2020, the League saw an increase in players shifting to electric vehicles—namely Teslas.
+In 2020, the League saw an increase in players shifting to electric vehicles — namely Teslas.